 If the tutor team or subject teachers have any concerns related to your child, they will follow the concerns system to alert the student, you and the College Leadership Team.
 Students may be placed on a contract.
 These contracts progress in levels and may relate to achievement, behaviour and/or attendance.
 Adherence to the terms of the contract is essential to avoid moving to the next level.
 We ask that the contract is signed by both student and parent and returned to the college office as soon as possible after receipt.
 The concerns system is in place so that we can intervene as quickly as possible to support your child to help them get back on track.
 If these concerns persist however, or additional concerns arise, staff will continue to use the concerns system.
-If a student is on a Level 4 contract and fails to meet expectations, discussions will begin for the student to surrender their place at college.
+If a student is on a Level 4 contract and fails to meet expectations, we will assume the student no longer wishes to continue at College.
 Your child's tutor and the College Team will be notified of all concerns and will meet with your child to discuss them and may request a meeting with you.